This page gives some best practices for writing Cake modules. Each guideline describes either a good or bad practice.

 Why?
 Targeting to

-netstandard2.0should work for most modules to support all available Cake runners, operating systems and platforms.
-Depending on the module it might be required to target additional platforms.
+net6.0should work for most modules to support the latest version of available Cake runners, operating systems and platforms.

 §2.6 Avoid targeting additional frameworks such as

 Why?
 Due to current limitations (1, 2) on how modules are loaded, Cake attempts to load all assemblies included in the NuGet package of the module (of all targets) which causes warnings to be displayed and the impression that the module was not loaded and/or is not working.
 Once those limitations are fixed, we'll update this recommendation to align with the recommendations for Cake Addins.